-Computer and information technology (IT)-related careers are projected to grow much faster than the average for all occupations in the coming years .
+Computer and information technology (IT)-related careers are projected to grow much faster than the average for all occupations in the coming years, according to the Bureau of Labor Statistics (BLS) .
 Earning a computer science degree opens up numerous career opportunities.
 And that doesn’t necessarily mean working at a Silicon Valley software company.

-Consider these emerging computer science career paths for computer science graduates.
+Consider these relevant computer science career paths for computer science graduates.

 Artificial intelligence (AI) has been named a key driver of the Fourth Industrial Revolution.
 We experience AI in our homes, our cars, our businesses, and even in public spaces.
 Machine learning enables an AI system to learn from data.
 Working in the field of AI and machine learning means innovating the technology of tomorrow.